White fillings blend seamlessly with your natural teeth, to ensure they are not visible when you laugh and smile.

 Fillings are used to restore teeth that have been damaged by decay or have been cracked or broken.

 The tooth will first be numbed using a local anaesthetic so that you will not be able to feel the dentist working on your tooth.
-The tooth is then prepared with any decay removed and shaped to support the filling.
-If there is a large hole the dentist may place a small stainless steel pin in place to help strengthen the tooth.
+The tooth is then prepared, with any decay removed and shaped to support the filling.
+If there is a large hole the dentist may place a small stainless-steel pin in place to help strengthen the tooth.
 The cavity will then be filled.
-The material used will depend on which tooth in the mouth needs treating as well as other factors such as the strength of your bite.
-Please be sure to let your dentist know if you would specifically like a tooth coloured filling.
+Once hardened the dentist will shape and polish the filling so that it fits comfortably within your bite.

-By having teeth filled and treated quickly after decay or a crack is noticed the tooth will be prevented from deteriorating further and avoids the need for more extensive dental treatment.
+By having a tooth filled and treated quickly after decay or a crack is noticed you can prevent the tooth from deteriorating further and avoids the need for more extensive dental treatment.

 White fillings match the colour of your natural teeth – this means that fillings will not be visible when you laugh and smile

 White fillings preserve the tooth structure – white fillings require less preparation of the tooth, this means that you are able to retain more of the healthy tooth structure

 White fillings harden instantly – by using a special curing light the dentist is able to set the filling instantly meaning that you will be able to eat on it as normal as soon as the anaesthetic wears off

 White fillings strengthen teeth – white fillings are bonded to the tooth and as they are not susceptible to temperature change can help to strengthen and protect the tooth, reducing the risk of further breaks